syncfusion-content/windowsforms-docs/WindowsForms/Grid/Virtual-Grid.md

 Notice that the constructor accepts row and column count, and then populates an integer array.
 User can modify this class in any way as long as you define the class indexer and `RowCount` and `ColCount` properties, so that the virtual grid can access the data when needed.

 N> The `ExternalData` class is just a model class.
-Any additional properties or methods can be used in this class but the basic structure should not be changed **Ex.** The class indexer.
+Any additional properties or methods can be used in this class but the basic structure should not be changed.

 {% tabs %}
 {% highlight c# %}